Kwandes/monorepo-sandbox/setup-guide.md

 This file describes the setup process of the repository, with the commands and steps needed to succesffuly recreate it

 ## Workspace setup
-Create a new workspace in the root folder of the repository `npx create-nx-workspace@latest app-sandbox`
+Create a new workspace within the root folder of the repository Run `npx create-nx-workspace@latest webstore` from outside of the repository root directory _(it will create the workspace within the webstore directory)_

 ### Java Project setup
 *[guide](https://www.linkedin.com/pulse/integrating-spring-boot-application-inside-nx-workspace-tine-kondo/)* \